ccirelli2/property_scraper/README.md

 			Add User Input function to select logging level
 			Set up sql table to capture logs

 5.)
 Main Script:	Move main_get_home_data to another file
 			What if the user puts in an invalide city + state combo?

 6.)
 Module 2:		Replace print(err) with logging

-		 	School Rankings:  probably should get all links to the web page that has the ratings and from there scrape the data
+7.)
+School Rankings:  	Need to replace with link to provider of information and
+			scrape data from there.

 .)
-Zillow Data		Is zillow percentile pulling correctly?
+Zillow Data		- Is zillow percentile pulling correctly?

 7.)
 MySQL Tables:	- Need to add primary key to each table.